sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Testing

-If you work on a myextension1 module and want to write and test your custom Protocol and Setup code
+The tests for `myextension1` should be created in the source directory `myextension1/src/test/groovy`.

 Your tests can run inside the same environment as OpenRemote tests.
-Use [Spock](spockframework.org/spock/docs/) and write [Groovy](http://www.groovy-lang.org/) code in `myproject/src/test/groovy/org/myorg/test/MyProjectTest.groovy`:
+Use [Spock](spockframework.org/spock/docs/) and write [Groovy](http://www.groovy-lang.org/) code in `myextension1/src/test/groovy/myextension1/test/MyProjectTest.groovy`:

 ```
-package org.myorg.test
+package myextension1;

 import ...